laura-read/stats220/index.md

 **Crocs and Sailing**

 Crocs were designed for boaties back in 2002 and are often used by sailors as they are a tremendous waterproof shoe.
-However, the brand is slightly controversial as it was considered ugly for many years.
+The brand is slightly controversial as it was considered ugly for many years.
 However, 2020 saw a rise in sales, and in the first half of 2021, Crocs brought in $1.1 billion in revenue.
 Which was more than the entirety of 2020.
 Check out this [GQ article](https://www.gq.com/story/crocs-comeback) for more information on the comeback of Crocs.

 ![Sailing and Doctors](https://img-9gag-fun.9cache.com/photo/av5Vd3M_460s.jpg)